 The intelligent information Request and Delivery Standard (iiRDS) is a technical standard for the delivery of digital information for use or technical documentation such as electronic operating instructions and user manuals. iiRDS can be used free of charge and is published under a Creative Commons license.

 A group of experts at tekom started to develop iiRDS in 2016.
 In 2018, the iiRDS Consortium was established to maintain and further develop the standard.
-This year, the Consortium is prioritizing the request part of iiRDS as their major focus.
+In 2025, the Consortium is focusing on raising awareness of iiRDS at events while also advancing international standardization efforts.

 Benefits of iiRDS